 - Mechanical problems - you can get solved cheaply in one of the auto repair shops along the main road to Al Awir or in Satwa.
 Expect to get what you pay for.
 There are better, more expensive places around.
 If you're not sure, best idea is probably to go to main dealer (not guaranteed to be reliable but less of a risk than Mr-Very-Cheap-Mechanic-With-Only-A-Spanner-And-Two-Screwdrivers), at least until you find a good mechanic through word of mouth.
 Remember that cars under warranty will normally have to go to the main dealer.

 - For cosmetic care, petrol station car washes do a reasonably good job for about 20 dhs.
 Make sure you fold in the wing mirrors, remove or retract any aerials, and tape up rear window wipers.

-- For a good polish and tidy up of your car (eg prior to selling it), places like Sara Auto Care in Al Quoz, and Grand Service Station off Sheikh Zayed Road near Defense Roundabout do a good job for 200-300 dhs (prices estimate may be old).
+- For a good polish and tidy up of your car (eg prior to selling it), places like Sara Auto Care in Al Quoz, and Grand Service Station off Sheikh Zayed Road near Defense Roundabout [check - closed in 2014?] do a good job for 200-300 dhs (prices estimate may be old).

 Suggestions when looking for a car to buy in Dubai

 - Buy a light colored automobile - black cars get unbelievably hot in the summer.
 There's a good reason why there are so many white cars in Dubai.

 - If you buy a leather interior and it's a dark colour, expect second-degree burns when it contacts bare flesh after sitting in the summer sun.
 Burns from pale colors shouldn't scar too much.